 Renting a safe-deposit box can help secure important personal documents, collectibles and family heirlooms.
 But it’s important to make wise decisions about:

-- What items really belong in a safety-deposit box.
+- What items really belong in a safe-deposit box.

 - What happens if those items are lost or damaged.

 - What happens to the contents should something happen to you.